 Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

-A tutor, Supplemental Instruction (SI) leader, or Structured Learning Assistance (SLA) leader who meets the requirements will be certified by MATC Tutoring Services and the College Reading & Learning Association (CRLA).
+A tutor who meets the requirements will be certified by MATC Tutoring Services and the College Reading & Learning Association (CRLA).
 The CRLA is an international association that certifies tutor‐training programs and is endorsed by the National Association for Developmental Education (NADE) and the American College Personnel Association (ACPA).
 MATC’s Tutoring Services department is certified by CRLA.

 Your MATC‐CRLA certificates are milestones of excellence in your development as a tutor, giving credibility to your accomplishments.
 As you develop your tutoring skills as part of the certification process, your personal satisfaction gleaned from the job increases, and your tutees benefit from your continued development.

 Certifications are transferable to other certifying colleges and universities.
 In other words, a Level 1 Certificate earned at MATC would be recognized at another CRLA school.